Local Development

 Before you begin

-Make sure you have Docker installed on your machine (Windows, MacOS, or Linux).
+Make sure the tool is installed on your machine (Windows, MacOS, or Linux).

 For MacBooks with M processors, it is important to use Docker Desktop version 4.25.0 or later, ideally the latest available version.